open-contracting/standard-development-handbook/docs/profiles/translation.rst

 Translation
 ===========

-See the standard’s page for :doc:`../../../standard/translation/index`.
+See the standard's page for :doc:`../../../standard/translation/index`.

 Copying translations from the standard to a profile
 ---------------------------------------------------